 Almost every flight from the US to Peru arrives first to District of Lima.
 Lima is one of the few coastal capitals in South America.
-This city has a lot of food option as well as superb breakfast places in Lima where you can enjoy the good weather and great food of the South America here.
+This city has a lot of food options as well as superb breakfast places in Lima where you can enjoy the good weather and great food of the South America here.
 If you want to stay in this area for only a day or two before traveling to Cusco and the Sacred Valley, it’s best to visit the Museo Larco.
 This museum has one of the largest collections of pre-Columbian art in the world.

 The city of Cusco is listed as a UNESCO World Heritage Site, having been the home of indigenous people for centuries before being discovered by the Incas.
 However, it was the Incas who chose the area as their capital during their reign.
 When the Spanish arrived, they began to demolish the sacred city, but some of the stone walls remained intact as well as other structures such as Qurikancha (the most important temple).
 This temple is known as the Sun Temple and its outer walls are covered with gold and silver, many of which are visible as the foundation of Santo Domingo’s 17th century church.